When your baby is stillbornStillbirth; Fetal demise; Pregnancy - stillborn

 - Lose weight if you're overweight.
 Obesity raises the risk of stillbirth.
 Ask your provider how to safely lose weight before you get pregnant.

 - Adopt good health habits.
 Smoking, drinking, and using street drugs are dangerous during pregnancy.
 Get help quitting before you get pregnant.

 - Get special prenatal care.
 Women who have had a stillbirth will be watched carefully during pregnancy.
 They may need special tests to monitor their baby's growth and well-being.

 When to Call the Doctor

-- You feel sick, are throwing up, have diarrhea, or have abdominal pain.
+- Sick feeling, throwing up, diarrhea, or abdominal pain.

-- You are depressed and feel like you cannot cope with what has happened.
+- Depression and a feeling like you cannot cope with what has happened.

 - Your baby has not moved as much as usual.
 After you eat and while you are sitting still, count the movements.
 Normally you should expect your baby to move 10 times in an hour.